 Obtaining a Crying Obsidian

 Only through negotiating with a Piglin can you get Crying Obsidian.
 Piglin's may only be found in the Nether Realm, a dark and hazardous area of the Minecraft universe.
 Piglin mobs will likewise only give it to the person who offers them a gold ingot 9 times out of 10.
-Only a pickaxe made of netherite or diamond may be used to mine Crying Obsidian that has been installed.
-This is a very significant item since it enables the user to set up a spawn site in the Nether.
+Only a pickaxe made of nephrite or diamond may be used to mine the Crying Obsidian that has been installed.
+This is a very significant item since it enables the user to set up a spawn site in the Netherlands.
 If the gamer dies, they can respawn in the same location where they put the Crying Obsidian.
 Because the Nether is a difficult and unforgiving environment, death is often, making the Crying Obsidian a huge time saver for players.

 ScalaCube